Market Overview

 Schools

-Williamsburg leads on school quality with a 84% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Portsmouth include Churchland High School and I.C.
-Norcom High School.
-In Williamsburg, families look to Lafayette High School and Warhill High School.
+Portsmouth has a 60% average SOL pass rate; Williamsburg has 84% (2024 state assessment data).
+Public schools in Portsmouth include Churchland High School and I.C.
+Norcom High School; in Williamsburg, Lafayette High School and Warhill High School.
 See Portsmouth schools | See Williamsburg schools

 Portsmouth